SALT-NIRWALS/nirwals/docs/source/usage_reduce.rst

   data cube.
 Use rssnir_makedark.py to generate the dark calibration frame.
 Currently not implemented since unstable dark-currents do not improve output data quality.

+:kbd:`--gain`
+  Correct final results with each amplifier gain; gain values are shipped with the code itself, and are automatically selected based on the data the data was taken.

 Example call::